4 Ways Coronavirus Is Shaping Telehealth

 The flexibility of waivers allowed the companies to spin up service lines quickly, but the new normal is around the corner.
 In 2021 as we near a vaccine or herd immunity for Coronavirus, there will be a need to review the waivers in place for clinicians.

 The executives we spoke with believe it is likely that waivers will be reversed or applications made more difficult.
 Companies using providers across state lines will have to apply for individual state licenses; or the compact options.

 This complex credentialing landscape is top of mind for teams delivering telehealth during the pandemic.

-In March, when Coranavirus first emerged in the U.S., HIPAA privacy and security rules were relaxed.
-Telehealth was the clear solution for patient services, but the rules were too stringent.
-To increase adoption, The Department of Health and Human Service's announced it would not impose penalties for lack of HIPPA compliance in telehealth.
+In March, when Coronavirus first emerged in the U.S., HIPAA privacy and security rules were relaxed.
+Telehealth was the clear solution for patient services but the rules were too stringent.
+To increase adoption, The Department of Health and Human Services announced it would not impose penalties for lack of HIPAA compliance in telehealth.

 Jeff Urdan, CFO/COO of swyMed, a secure telemedicine platform that specializes in providing connectivity in areas with low bandwidth, states, "Doctors used whatever they could when the pandemic started.
 As the industry looks forward, we're seeing broad desire for a telemedicine service delivery capability, and planning for implementation of a secure platform like ours."

 4. Business-to-Business solutions show signs of large revenue opportunities